 21. Avoid unavailable or difficult conversations

 As a business owner, your door should always be metaphorical and literally open to employees.
-It is for you to create a supportive environment where team members feel comfortable communicating with your questions, concerns, new ideas, and even criticisms.
+It is for you to create a supportive environment where team members feel comfortable communicating your questions, concerns, new ideas, and even criticisms.
 If you make the tone of being too busy or too important for employees, they will probably lose the valuable insight they can give.

 22. Lack of empathy or compassion

 “Effective leadership at any level requires the ability to recognize and control one’s own emotions.
 It also requires the ability to empathize, acknowledge, and influence others.
 A poor manager lacks this skill.

 One of the bad qualities of a bad manager is that they don’t care if their employees are overworked.
 An employee’s mental health is important to the employee’s life as well as their productivity in the workplace, and a boss who does not comply with the experience of their employees values their employees’ needs.

 When a manager fails to make a concerted effort to understand the needs and wants of their employees and how they can help them reach both their individual and group goals, morale is at stake.
 This results in reduced productivity and higher turnover rates.

 23. Unable to listen and respond to feedback

 This is probably the most damaging feature of any manager.
 They won’t listen to a person talk and that’s why they don’t really go in the way of solving a problem.
 Instead, the manager hears some words and starts interrupting a solution, which may not be the right solution because they didn’t really listen to the problem.
 There is no possibility for a productive and efficient team to have the skills of a manager with hearing skills.